tarampampam/mustpl/README.md

 [badge-version]:https://img.shields.io/github/v/release/tarampampam/mustpl?maxAge=30&label=version&style=flat-square
 </div>

-Sometimes you might need to generate data using templates, and this tool allows you to do it in the simplest way.
+Sometimes, you might need to generate data using templates, and this tool allows you to do it in the simplest way.
 All it takes is the template itself, the data for it (the values that are inserted in the template), and this tool.

 <details>
   <summary>👉 The simplest example</summary>